 1. The Fund is a Delaware statutory trust that is registered under the Act as a non-diversified, closed-end management investment company.
-The Fund's investment objective is to seek total return through a combination of long-term capital appreciation and income generation.
+The Fund's investment objective is to seek capital appreciation over a full market cycle while maintaining a lower level of volatility when compared to the global equity markets.